UChicagoPhysics/PHYS250/README.md

 #### 1. Homework repositories

-I will **[Create one repository][create-repo] per assignment**.
+I will **Create one repository per assignment**.
 That will include any boilerplate files that you will need to get started.

 These will be *private repositories* and there will be one private repository per assignment.